catenax-ng/tx-item-relationship-service/docs/adminguide.md

   irs:
     url: "${IRS_URL:}" # IRS Url to connect with
   discovery:
-    oAuthClientId: discovery # ID of the OAuth2 client registration to use, see config spring.security.oauth2.client
+    oAuthClientId: portal # ID of the OAuth2 client registration to use, see config spring.security.oauth2.client
     timeout:
       read: PT90S # HTTP read timeout for the discovery client
       connect: PT90S # HTTP connect timeout for the discovery client